Jbleezy/BO1-Reimagined/README.md

 * Enemies that have been damaged by the Winter's Howl will bleed out after 30 seconds (does not count as a kill)
 * Enemies that die from the Winter's Howl will now crumple away faster after being frozen
 * Upgraded camo now displays on more of the weapon
-* Ammo now gets added to the clip at the same time that it does in the reload animation
+* Ammo now gets added at the same time that it does in the reload animation
 * Decreased first raise time by 50%

 #### Scavenger